Take great pictures with your Xperia™ camera

 - Use the self timer so that you have a few seconds to steady the camera before the shot.

 - Use the Smile Shutter feature to automatically trigger your selfies with a smile.
 This is another good way to avoid touching and possibly shaking the screen.

 - Use the AR effect app to play around and add effects while you’re taking selfies.

 - To reduce shake when shooting videos of yourself using the front camera, make sure you’ve got SteadyShot turned on.

 Good to know

-- Keep in mind that 4K videos and 23MP (high-resolution) photos take up a lot of space on your internal memory or memory card, so it’s a good idea to check the memory status from time to time.
-And remember you can still achieve high-quality photos using 8MP resolution.
+- Keep in mind that 4K videos and 23MP (high resolution) photos take up a lot of space on your internal memory or memory card, making it a good idea to check the memory status from time to time.
+And remember you can still achieve high quality photos using 8MP resolution.

 - Be aware that your smartphone may sometimes get hot when the camera is used for prolonged periods of time.
 In some cases, the camera app may close temporarily.